Risk Management

 From the sidebar, go to Risk → Risk Management → Risks, then click Add Scenario.

-- Risk Name: A short, clear title for the risk (for example, “Vendor compromise of production systems”).
+- Risk Name: Enter a custom name for the scenario (for example, “Vendor compromise of production systems”).

-- Description: A detailed explanation of the scenario—what could happen, how it might occur, and what assets or processes are affected.
+- Description: Enter a custom description—what could happen, how it might occur, and which assets or processes are affected.

-- Owner: The person responsible for monitoring and treating this risk.
+- Owner: Assign the person responsible for monitoring and treating the risk.

-In the Risk Score section, start with Inherent Risk—the level of risk before considering existing controls.
+In Risk Score, start with Inherent Risk—the level of risk before considering existing controls.

 Use the sliders to select: